-Since I’ve arrived in Spain I have not seen a single Spanish woman run.
-I’ve seen a substantial number of men running, either in spandex bodysuits or down coats.
-I enjoy the spandex because most men in the US wouldn’t be caught dead in skintight attire (except triathletes, who do their own thing) and the down coats make me laugh: although it’s February, it’s about 50 degrees every day.
-So I know that people run here, but either the women have found running paths that have eluded me, or they rely on walking to keep their figures.
+So I know that people run here, but either the women in Spain have found running paths that have eluded me, or they rely on walking to keep their figures.
 I wish I could do this, since running in Nervión, my neighborhood, involves a lot of stoplights and inhaling an abundance of cigarette smoke and car fumes.
 But even with my second-hand smoke filled runs, I still have trouble putting on my jeans in the morning after late-night churros con chocolate and our frequent meals consisting of French fries, fried eggs and croquetas (deep fried balls of dough filled with meat).
-The food is wonderful, but how are Spanish women so thin without constant exercise?
+Spanish food is wonderful, so how are Spanish women so thin without constant exercise?

 After the seventh catcall on my hour run by a 60-something man, I almost decided to embrace my fried food weight.
 But the warm weather and orange trees in February make up for dodging immobile locals and enduring sketchy leers.
 That, and I don’t want to have to buy all new jeans when I get home.

 I know short showers aren’t unique to my host family’s home here, so I’m still amazed at how Spanish women manage to make their hair look so sleek, and I’m in awe of how great their legs look in mini skirts.